mansueto-institute/datasci-workshop/git-recipes/ReadMe.md

 `git clone git@github.com:github_account/name_of_repo.git --branch name_of_branch --sparse`

 #### Special `git pull` operations
-* Update your local working branch with commits from the remote.
-Will rewrite history so any local commits occur after all new commits coming from the remote, avoiding a merge commit <br />
+* Update your local working branch with commits from the remote - will rewrite history so any local commits occur after all new commits coming from the remote, avoiding a merge commit <br />
 `git pull --rebase`
 * To force Git to overwrite your current branch to match the remote tracking branch  <br />
 `git pull --force`